 6 Computer Science Skills You Didn't Know You Already Had

-You should consider working in computer science if …
+You might thrive in computer science if …

 1. You’re an expert communicator

 Do you enjoy telling stories to your group of friends?
-Do you find yourself constantly holding conversations with complete strangers?
-Communication skills are the top soft skill employers are seeking in computer science candidates.
+Do you find yourself constantly holding conversations with strangers in the grocery store checkout line?
+Communication is the top soft skill employers are seeking in computer science candidates.
 This may be surprising, but jobs in this field aren’t as solitary as they seem.

-Programmers, IT specialists and other tech professionals are constantly communicating between teams, clients and companies.
+Programmers, software developers and other tech professionals are constantly communicating between teams, clients and companies.
 Both oral and written communication are essential to helping understand how to employ programs, assisting clients with software and documenting instructions.

-“I had to learn to focus on not just doing the software engineering, but also writing technical comments so that other programmers can easily use my code,” says Alex Gendinik, Software Engineer and Founder of Problemio.
+“I had to learn to focus on not just doing the software engineering, but also writing technical comments so that other programmers can easily use my code,” explains Alex Gendinik, software engineer and founder of Problemio.

 2. You always have a plan

-From turning in assignments on time to always remembering to buy a gift for your mom’s birthday, you always have a plan to get things done punctually.
+From planning your shopping list to always remembering to buy a gift for your mom’s birthday, you always have a plan to get things done punctually.
 Being able to manage time and projects is another crucial computer science skill.
 Regardless of the position you hold, you can bet you’ll be working to meet strict deadlines and collaborating with others’ schedules.

 3. You’re a problem-solving whiz

 This may be the most obvious skill on the list, but computer scientists must possess superb problem-solving skills.
 Some of this can be taught in school, but it helps to have an innate sense of logic and strategy.
 So if you love filling your free time with puzzles, strategy games or Sudoku, computer science could be the challenge you need to further exercise your problem-solving abilities.